-The Rikiki still posts some pretty decent numbers despite of its 5400-rpm drive.
+The portable drive still posts some pretty decent numbers despite of its 5400-rpm drive.
 It is for those who are looking for something wrapped up in a small package that is both sexy and speedy.

 LaCie really makes some drop dead gorgeous peripherals and the Rikiki is no exception.
 With that being said, unlike the 2Big RAID I reviewed awhile back, LaCie went a very subtle and understated approach to the design of the Rikiki.
 This really looks on first glance like nothing more than a small “black box”.
 It is only when you actually take a closer look do you notice the little things that make a LaCie a LaCie product.